LIIR-KULeuven/LIIR-KULeuven.github.io/_journalclub/overview.md

 With the Reading Group we meet bi-weekly where we read and discuss some of the most important, difficult, or funny Papers from our fields.

 Every body is welcome to join in and participate!
-We also have a mailing list to inform about upcomming events.
+We also have a mailing list to inform about upcoming events.
 When we host in person, we aim to have **sandwhiches** or **cookies**! :D
 ## Upcoming Events:
-Here are the closest upcomming events.
+Here are the closest upcoming events.
 For a full overview, have a look at the [Seminar Session page]({{ "/journal-club/seminars/" | relative_url }}) or at the [Reading Group page]({{ "/journal-club/reading/" | relative_url }}).
 Here you can also find all the past events.